 Rather than having multiple lenders, a portfolio mortgage allows landlords to have a single lender.
 A single lender across a portfolio can simplify finances in many ways, as they’ll only be one monthly payment.

 Using equity to grow your portfolio

 Equity in the portfolio can be utilised to increase the portfolio further.
 If for instance the portfolio was valued at £1 million and the outstanding mortgage balance was £600,000, the portfolio would have £400,000 in equity.
 Landlords can borrow against the equity usually on the loan to value across the entire portfolio.

 Based on the above example, if the portfolio had a 20-25% LTV ratio, a lender may offer a credit facility of up to £150,000 – £200,000.
 The additional funds could be used to buy more property and generate further income.
 As the portfolio increases, the credit facility should also increase (if done correctly!).

 Using the equity in a portfolio to fund additional property purchases can often result in buying a property with little or no deposit!

 Under-performing properties in a portfolio can sometimes be a warning light for lenders, especially when requesting further finance.
 For instance, there may be properties in the portfolio which aren’t generating as much profit as others.
 Lenders may envisage under-performing properties as liabilities.

-If the entire portfolio is under one mortgage, well-performing properties can compensate for poor rentals.
-This is because lenders will simply assess income and expenditure as a whole, rather than a case by case basis.
+If your entire portfolio is under one mortgage, well-performing properties can compensate for poor rentals.
+This is because lenders will simply assess income and expenditure as a whole, rather than on a case by case basis.
 This allows portfolio landlords to spread the income over their entire portfolio and in many cases can increase the maximum amount they can borrow.
 This is perhaps a rare time where keeping all your eggs in one basket is a good idea!